assel/berlin-auslanderbehorde-termin-bot/README.md

 * Operates on the English version of the LEA's TerminBuchen-Page.
 * Should run on macOS, Windows and Linux.
-* Preconfigured for: first application / Israel citizen / one person w/o family / Economic Activity / Freelance.
+* Preconfigured for: first application / Israel citizen / one person w/o family / economic activity / freelance.
 Examples for other countries and purposes in comments.

-## DisclaiMer:
+## Disclaimer:

 I am no software developer but merely something like a script kiddie.